-The principle educational programme of the law school will be a five-year, intensive undergraduate course of study, leading to a Bachelor of Arts / Bachelor of Laws (Hons.).
+The principle educational programme of the law school will be a five-year, intensive undergraduate course of study, leading to a qualifying professional degree in Law.

 Training and educating great lawyers requires careful scrutiny and close attention.
 Accordingly, the law school is committed to keeping the student numbers low — about 25 students admitted per year – and the teacher-to-student ratio high (around 1:5).